 - The Commencement ceremony lasts approximately three and a half hours and is held outdoors on Hearn Plaza.
 Temperatures in May can vary widely, so check the local weather forecast.

 - Arrive early.
 Due to security measures, there may be lines to enter Hearn Plaza.
 Please limit the number of items you bring; all bags will be searched.
-Coolers are not allowed; water and other beverages will be available.
+Coolers are not allowed; water and other beverages will be available for cash sale.

-- Restrooms will be available in Benson University Center, Reynolda, and Wingate Halls.
+- Restrooms will be available in Benson University Center, Reynolda, and Wait Chapel.
 The Benson Center facilities are wheelchair accessible.
-Executive portable bathrooms will be available in the parking lots on either side of Wait Chapel.
+Executive portable restrooms will also be available.

 - During the ceremony, the center aisle and the platform will be closed to all except those in the processional.
 Please observe the rope barricades.